Hodge modules and cobordism classes: Abstract

 \section{Abstract}

 We show that the cobordism class of a polarization of Hodge module defines a natural transformation from the Grothendieck group of Hodge modules to the cobordism group of self-dual bounded complexes with real coefficients and constructible cohomology sheaves in a compatible way with pushforward by proper morphisms.
 This implies a new proof of the well-definedness of the natural transformation from the Grothendieck group of varieties over a given variety to the above cobordism group (with real coefficients).
-As a corollary, we get a theoretically natural proof of a conjecture of Brasselet, Sch\"urmann and Yokura predicting that the homology L-class which is the specialization of the Hirzebruch class coincides with the intersection complex L-class defined by Goresky, MacPherson, and others in the rational homology manifold case.
+As a corollary, we get a slight extension of a conjecture of Brasselet, Sch\"urmann and Yokura, showing that in the $\Q$-homologically isolated singularity case, the homology $L$-class which is the specialization of the Hirzebruch class coincides with the intersection complex $L$-class defined by Goresky, MacPherson, and others if and only if the sum of the reduced modified Euler-Hodge signatures of the stalks of the shifted intersection complex vanishes.
+Here Hodge signature uses a polarization of Hodge structure, and it does not seem easy to define it by a purely topological method.

 \centerline{\bf Introduction} \msn F.~Hirzebruch \cite{Hi} introduced the $\chi_y$-characteristic of a compact complex manifold $X$, which is defined as

 For $y=-1,0,1$, this specializes respectively to the Euler characteristic, the arithmetic genus, and in the even-dimensional case, the signature of the middle cohomology of $X$.
 It is the highest degree part of the {\it cohomology Hirzebruch characteristic class\1} $T_{y*}(TX)\in H^{\ssb}(X,\Q)[y]$ of the tangent bundle $TX$.
 The latter class specializes to the total Chern class $c^*(TX)$, the total Todd class $td^*(TX)$, and the total Thom-Hirzebruch $L$-class $L^*(TX)$ respectively for $y=-1,0,1$. \sk This theory has been generalized to the case of singular complex algebraic varieties in \cite{BSY}.
 We have a natural transformation from the Grothendieck group of varieties over a complex algebraic variety $X$ to the {\it even degree\1} Borel-Moore homology tensored with $\Q[y]$\,: